photograph

 in and out and around

-minuscule hair cells within
+minuscule hair cells within.

-majestic cochlea, sitting on its throne,
+Majestic cochlea sits on its throne,

 dormant.